ziyilin/graal/docs/reference-manual/languages/ruby/options.md

 * The home that the Truffle framework reports.
 * The parent of the directory containing the Ruby launcher executable.

-If the `home` option is set, it's used even if it doesn't appear to be a correct home location.
+If the `home` option is set, it is used even if it does not appear to be a correct home location.
 Other options are tried until one is found that appears to be a correct home location.
 If none appears to be correct a warning will be given but the program will continue and you will not be able to require standard